Biography of Donald M. Knowlan, MD, MACP

 Dr. Knowlan served as a team physician to the Washington Redskins for over 25 years.
 He was president-elect and president of the Northern Virginia American Heart Association from 1980-’85.
 He was president of the Farifax Little League (1971-’73) and was active in the program (1968-’77) where he earned his nickname “Coach”.

 A master clinical medical educator and spellbinding storyteller, Dr. Knowlan carries with him the well-remembered stories of the post World War II ascendency of Georgetown from its modest, regional standing to its place as a world-class academic medical center.
-Since “retiring” the year Dr. Mitchell came to the dean’s office, Dr. Knowlan returned full time to the University he loves dearly, and has worked nonstop for an additional 15 years as the premier master teacher — teaching in all years of the curriculum.
-He remains irrepressibly active on the medical campus, teaching classes and holding court in his favorite chair just outside Dean Mitchell’s office, or in the hospital doctor’s lounge.
+Since “retiring” the year now-Dean Emeritus Mitchell came to the dean’s office, Dr. Knowlan returned full time to the University he loves dearly, and has worked nonstop for an additional 15 years as the premier master teacher — teaching in all years of the curriculum.
+He remains irrepressibly active on the medical campus, teaching classes and holding court in his favorite chair just outside the dean’s office, or in the hospital doctor’s lounge.
 He cannot be far from the bedside he loves.

 Knowlan, who has seen a lot of medical students arrive and graduate, has plenty of perspective to share about the journey they take to become doctors.
 His advice: Don’t think too far ahead – take it a day at a time.
 “The first year is very agonizing — as they look around, see the top kid from over 100 of America’s top universities — any they realize it’s not the same crowd they went to college with.
 Now they’re running with highly talented and skilled people.
 What they don’t realize is that they are one of them.”